Dating tips for autistic adults

 Contributors:

 Brigid Rankowski is a self-advocate who writes and presents on various disability topics with a specialization in autism.
 She is a founding member of the Maine Youth Circus, a social circus program that uses circus arts to empower and unite youth of all cultures, abilities and backgrounds.
-Her work for Autism Speaks includes the Adult Autism Diagnosis Tool KitLGBTAQ+ issues, the Roadmap to Self-Empowerment for Autistic Adults, and articles on Coping with Disrupted Routines, among others.
+Her work for Autism Speaks includes the Adult Autism Diagnosis Tool KitLGBTAQ+ issues and the Roadmap to Self-Empowerment for Autistic Adults among others.

 Lindsey Sterling, Ph.D. is a licensed clinical psychologist in Southern California, specializing in the evaluation and treatment of children, teens, and adults with ASD.
 During now-completed Autism Speaks predoctoral and NIH postdoctoral fellowships, Dr. Sterling deepened understanding of the physiology of anxiety in youth and adolescents with autism.
 Such research helps advance the development of tailored therapies.